Hexagon/croner-rust/README.md

 > weekdays.
 For example, `5-6#L` means the last Friday and Saturday in the
 > month."
 The # character can be used to specify the "nth" weekday of the month.
 > For example, 5#2 represents the second Friday of the month.

+> **Note:** This feature is constrained within the given month.
+The search for
+> the closest weekday will not cross into a previous or subsequent month.
+For
+> example, if the 1st of the month is a Saturday, 1W will trigger on Monday
+> the 3rd, not the last Friday of the previous month.

 It is also possible to use the following "nicknames" as pattern.